Morphine

 • The dose of morphine will be different for different people.

 • Always take your morphine exactly as your doctor has told you.
-Depending on the reason you are taking it, your doctor may advise that you take regular doses or take morphine only when you need it for pain relief.
+Depending on the cause of your pain, your doctor may advise that you take regular doses or take morphine only when you need it for pain relief.
 Make sure you know which is right for you.

 • The pharmacy label on your medicine will tell you how much morphine to take, how often to take it, and any special instructions.